 Red in Buddhist Color Symbolism

-Red throughout the development of civilization has had connotations with life and those things considered sacred in some way.
+In Buddhism, red throughout the development of civilization has had connotations with life and those things considered sacred in some way.
 It has developed as synonymous with the preservation of our life force, as in the symbols of the Red Cross and Red Crescent.
 Danger signs and signals are also often surrounded in red to indicate warning or threat to life.
 Similarly, fire has two facets.
 It can be a warming lifesaver or an uncontrollable destroyer.

 The color red is auspicious in Tibetan culture.
 It is a sacred color, one of the colors of the five Buddhas and the color of the monk's garments.
 It is believed to have protective qualities and is therefore often used to paint sacred buildings.
 In neighboring China, coral is a symbol of longevity, and in India it is thought to prevent hemorrhages.
 Hans Weihreter records beliefs about coral in western Tibetan cultures which center around blood.
 Coral is said to strengthen blood, and act beneficially for the menstruation of women.